kevkevinpal/bitcoin-augur-reference/README.md

 ```

 ## Local Development
-If you'd like to use a local version of [augur](https://github.com/block/bitcoin-augur) within your reference implementation:
+If you'd like to use a local version of [Augur](https://github.com/block/bitcoin-augur) within your reference implementation:
-- Within augur, run `bin/gradle shadowJar` to build a fat jar of augur.
+- Within Augur, run `bin/gradle shadowJar` to build a fat jar of Augur.
 - Copy the file `lib/build/libs/augur.jar` into this reference implementation `app/libs` directory.
 - Change
   `implementation(libs.augur)` to `implementation(files("libs/augur.jar"))` in the `app/build.gradle.kts` [file](https://github.com/block/bitcoin-augur-reference/blob/main/app/build.gradle.kts).
-- Within the reference implementation, run `bin/gradle build` to build the project with the local version of augur.
+- Within the reference implementation, run `bin/gradle build` to build the project with the local version of Augur.

 ## Project Structure